avocado-framework/avocado-vt/docs/source/RunQemuUnittests.rst

                        user_lbranch = master
                        test_git_repo = /home/lmr/Code/kvm-unit-tests

 #.
-Now you can just run virt-test as usual, you just have to change
+Now you can just run Avocado-VT as usual, you just have to change
    the main control file (called ``control`` with the unittest one ``control.unittests``